ohtaman/streamlit-desktop-app/README.md

 ## License

-This project is licensed under the Apache License Ver.
-2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

 - [Streamlit](https://streamlit.io/) for making data apps easy to create.
 - [PyWebview](https://github.com/r0x0r/pywebview) for enabling seamless desktop integration.
+- [PyInstaller](https://www.pyinstaller.org/) for providing the tools to create standalone executables.

 ## Contact